 10. Prize money is awarded for first, second and third places in each class.

 11. The committee reserves the right to substitute prizes with vouchers or in kind of no less value than the award.

 12. No exhibits are to be removed before prizes are presented.

 13. No protest by an exhibitor against any award made by the judges will be considered unless handed in writing to the Chairman by 8:30 pm at the Spring Show, or 3:30 pm at other shows.
 The Chairman shall call the Show Secretary and one other Committee member to deal with the protest and their decision shall be final.

-14. Cups to be held for one year and to be cleaned and returned to the Show Secretary ONE WEEK before the next show.
+14. Cups to be held for one year and to be cleaned and returned to the Show Secretary TWO WEEKS before the next show.

 15. Novice classes are open to any exhibitor who has not won a first prize in the section they wish to enter.
 This applies to the narcissi and chrysanthemum sections.
 Novice floral art classes are open to any exhibitor who has yet to be awarded a first prize.
 If during the year an exhibitor is awarded a first prize, he or she may continue to enter as a novice for the remainder of that year in order to be considered for the award of the Welsh Cup.

 16. Where possible please name exhibits; apart from providing interest it also helps the judges.